 - An agreed format of agenda and board pack is helpful to both those preparing and receiving information.

-- A KPI dashboard – often with traffic light and improvement vs deterioration arrows from the prior meeting allows directors to hone in where actual performance varies from plan/recent period.
+- When preparing for meetings, a KPI dashboard – often with traffic light and improvement vs deterioration arrows from the prior meeting allows directors to hone in where actual performance varies from plan/recent period.
 Information to populate dashboards should be objective and easy to obtain.
-Our CEO Reporting template here is a great way to present the key metrics of the business from the CEO to the board.
+Our CEO Reporting template is a great way to present the key metrics of the business from the CEO to the board.

-- For key papers it is helpful to directors to have background pre-reading / watching information and to understand the advice or type of decision, management wish to receive at the meeting.
+- For key papers it is helpful to directors to have background pre-reading / watching information and to understand the advice or type of decision the executive management team wishes to receive at the board meeting.

 4. Meeting and post meeting

-- Ahead of the meeting proper, the Board will meet together to discuss key topics.
-In larger organisation this may be with a meal the night before.
+- Ahead of the meeting proper, boards will usually meet together to discuss key topics.
+In larger organisations, this may be with a meal the night before.

 - Time keeping and key assigned actions.
-A good minute taker may elect to summarise understood outcomes ahead of moving to the next topic to reduce the likelihood of mis-recording
+A good minute taker may elect to summarise understood outcomes and important decisions made ahead of moving to the next topic to reduce the likelihood of mis-recording.

-- Promptly circulating Minutes once ready for release by the chair (and ideally within a week of the meeting) should clearly identify action items with due by task completion dates
+- After running a board of directors meeting, promptly circulating meeting minutes once ready for release by the board Chair (and ideally within a week of the meeting) should clearly identify action items with due by task completion dates

 Integrated Board software packages can smooth the process and allow for streamlined follow up of tasks.
-Directors can then focus on key areas of adding value to the Organisation to excel in its Purpose.
+Board of directors can then focus on key areas of adding value to the Organisation to excel in its Purpose.